Do you ever sit down to complete work and feel like you’d rather be doing anything else?

 Getting to sleep can be a ridiculously frustrating task for millions of people.
-So many suffer from insomnia and other sleep deprivation effects; music can often be the solution to these problems.
+So many suffer from insomnia and other sleep deprivation effects; music, like alternative methods of relaxation such as yoga, can often be the solution to these problems.

 You may have heard in popular culture of ‘nature sounds’, a collection of sounds from natural environments that are meant to soothe, calm and allow your body to relax enough to sleep.
 These can help and are big business as they can easily be bought on CDs or listened for free on youtube.

 For something a little different, try this song by Macaroni Union.
 ‘Weightless’ topped the Scientific list in 2011 for relaxing pieces of music.
 It has been shown to potentially slow the heart rate, reduce blood pressure and decrease levels of cortisol.
 Give it a go!